Our latest video roundup of new toothbrush technology

 Those apps are becoming more capable thanks to artificial intelligence and the increased amount of data that is being recorded by these toothbrushes.

-The Genius X and the DiamondClean Smart offer real-time feedback on how well you are brushing.
+The Oral-B iO and the 9900 Prestige offer real-time feedback on how well you are brushing.

 Crowdfunded dental health products